 - Ross K, ed.
 The Wiley-Blackwell Encyclopaedia of Gender, Media and Communication.
 US: Wiley-Blackwell, 2019.
 In Preparation.

 - Ross K, Padovani C. Advancing Gender Equality in Media Industries: An Innovative European Approach.
 Interdisciplines 2017.
-Submitted.
+In Press.

 - Ross K, Ging D, Barlow C. Employment, representation and the 30 percent cul-de-sac.
 In: Ross K and Padovani C, ed.
 Gender Equality and the Media: A Challenge for Europe.
 New York, NY, USA: Taylor & Francis, 2017.

 - Ross K, Padovani C. Getting to the top: women and decision-making in European media industries.
 In: Cindy Carter, Linda Steiner, Stuart Allan, ed.
 Journalism, Gender and Power.
-Routledge, 2017.
-Submitted.
+Routledge, 2018.
+In Press.